kubermatic/mla/README.md

 # [DEPRECATED] User Cluster Monitoring Logging & Alerting Stack for Kubermatic Kubernetes Platform

 **Deprecation Notice**: Starting with KKP 2.22, this repository has been deprecated in favor of MLA installation using the KKP Installer as desribed [in the docs](https://docs.kubermatic.com/kubermatic/v2.22/tutorials-howtos/monitoring-logging-alerting/user-cluster/admin-guide/).
-Please don't use this as instalaltion source with KKP versions *2.22* and up.
+Please don't use this as installation source with KKP versions *2.22* and up.

 ---